Singapore venture creation group 65LAB funds NUS novel biologics project targeting lung diseases

 Dr Ho Wen Qi, Therapeutics Lead at ClavystBio and Director of 65LAB said:

-“The potential size of the COPD market is huge due to the large patient population and high healthcare cost involved in this deadly chronic disease.
-The project team have identified a biologic that would be applicable for both T2 and non-T2 COPD, therefore presenting an opportunity for the treatment of almost all COPD patients.
-With 65LAB support we are accelerating the progression of this innovative therapy to patients.”
+“COPD represents a significant unmet need, with a large patient population and high healthcare cost involved in this deadly chronic disease.
+The project team have identified a biologic that would be applicable for both T2 and non-T2 COPD, presenting an opportunity for the treatment of almost all COPD patients.
+With 65LAB’s support, we are accelerating the progression of this innovative therapy to patients.”